vmware/container-service-extension/docs/cse3_1/RBAC.md

 gets created in VMware Cloud Director (VCD) during CSE server installation, which is what guards the native cluster operations in CSE >= 3.0.
 Since TKG clusters reuse the native RDE for its representation, access to life cycle management of TKG clusters is also guarded by the same rights as native clusters.
-TKG-S clusters are guarded by a separate set of rights that comes pre-installed with VCD.
+TKGs clusters are guarded by a separate set of rights that comes pre-installed with VCD.

 * Right bundle for Native cluster → `cse:nativeCluster entitlement`
 * Right bundle for TKG cluster → `cse:nativeCluster entitlement`
-* Right bundle for TKG-S Cluster → `vmware:tkgcluster entitlement`
+* Right bundle for TKGs Cluster → `vmware:tkgcluster entitlement`

 Five rights exist in each of the above right bundles.
-Note that any custom role created with these rights need to have at least the privileges of the pre-defined role `vApp Author` in order to deploy native/TKG/TKG-S clusters.
+Note that any custom role created with these rights need to have at least the privileges of the pre-defined role `vApp Author` in order to deploy native/TKG/TKGs clusters.

-The Provider needs to grant the Native and/or TKG-S right bundles to the desired organizations and then grant the admin-level defined entity type rights to the `Tenant Administrator` role.
+The Provider needs to grant the Native and/or TKGs right bundles to the desired organizations and then grant the admin-level defined entity type rights to the `Tenant Administrator` role.
 This will enable the tenant administrator to further assign the relevant cluster management rights to the desired tenant users.